rchillyard/TableParser/README.md

     }

-This analysis will give you a list of columns, each showing its name, whether or not it is optional (i.e. contains nulls), and (if it's a numerical column), its range, mean, and standard deviation.
+This analysis will give you a list of columns, each showing its name, whether it is optional (i.e. contains nulls), and (if it's a numerical column), its range, mean, and standard deviation.

 Incidentally, this raw parser has three signatures, one for resources, one for files, and one for a sequence of Strings.